OPTIMIZATION

 3. Have your kids play outside and get a little dirty

-According to the “Hygiene Hypothesis”, sanitary conditions have disrupted the delicate balance between our body’s inner ecology and the balance of the type of immune cells we produce.
+Sanitary conditions may have disrupted the delicate balance between our body’s inner ecology and the balance of the type of immune cells we produce.
 Interestingly, as a result of our current lifestyle, we are not getting colonized with some important bacteria, leading to poorly maintained gut integrity and subsequent immune system dysregulation.

 An easy solution to this is to encourage your kids to play outside, get dirty and play with other kids, avoid antimicrobial chemicals for handwashing, and simply wash with plain soap and water.